-a) ...he/she is charged with the elapsed time up to the moment of his/her arrival, and ...
+Dan Le dle@ihsa.org

-b) ...the time from his/her arrival until a clock becomes available is divided equally between the two players.

-Article 2.
-If both players arrive late, the first to arrive must split elapsed time before starting the opponent's clock.

-Article 3.
-If only one player is present he/she must report his/her opponent missing and the lack of a clock to the Steward in charge of the game.

-a) The Steward records the necessary information to properly adjust the time on the clock when one becomes available.

-b) If a player fails to report the necessary information to the Steward, the Steward shall divide the time equally between the players when a clock becomes available.
+- b) ...the time from his/her arrival until a clock becomes available is divided equally between the two players. - Article 2.
+If both players arrive late, the first to arrive must split elapsed time before starting the opponent's clock. - Article 3.
+If only one player is present he/she must report his/her opponent missing and the lack of a clock to the Steward in charge of the game. - a) The Steward records the necessary information to properly adjust the time on the clock when one becomes available. - b) If a player fails to report the necessary information to the Steward, the Steward shall divide the time equally between the players when a clock becomes available.